 Famous for its 18th-century packhorse bridge, the river Dulnain winds its way through this beautiful village before emptying into the River Spey.

 There’s plenty of walks to suit beginners as well as more advanced walkers.
-Don’t miss out take a photo of famous Old Packhorse Bridge.
+Don’t miss out take a photo of the famous Old Packhorse Bridge.

 Stay at: The Highlander Hotel in Newtonmore.